The Institute was formed in honour and recognition of Professor Julius Stone's outstanding contribution to legal scholarship.

 'The province of jurisprudence re-examined: Problems of generalisation in a global context'

-The Julius Stone Institute of Jurisprudence is delighted to announce that the Dennis Leslie Mahoney Prize in Legal Theory for 2016 has been awarded to Martin Krygier, Gordon Samuels Professor of Law and Social Theory at the University of New South Wales.
+The Julius Stone Institute of Jurisprudence at the University of Sydney is delighted to announce that the Dennis Leslie Mahoney Prize in Legal Theory for 2021, which is worth AUD50,000, has been won by Roger Cotterrell, Anniversary Professor of Legal Theory at Queen Mary University of London.

 The full impact of Julius Stone’s teaching is now being felt.
 Generations of his students, now in judicial and other positions, are reflecting every day his harmonious mixture of legal realism and firm dedication to legal principle.